apache/incubator-baremaps/README.md

 ## Limitations

-Gazetteer is a work in progress and is not production ready, i.e., it comes with a lot of limitations.
+baremaps is a work in progress and is not production ready, i.e., it comes with a lot of limitations.
 Additional work is needed to:
 -   Configure the map and its style at all zoom levels
 -   Improve the creation of geometries for OSM relations with JTS